Death

 How do you think this will affect your practice in the future?

-I'm very interested in anesthesia and so seeing that element of pain and suffering in the field of anesthesia.
+I'm interested in anesthesia and so, I’ve seeing that element of pain and suffering in the field.
 A big part of anesthesia is guiding someone through a surgery comfortably and making sure that they're safe.
-Pain can have a big impact on patients and the fact that we’re able to help care for that element is really important.
+Pain can have a big impact on patients and taking care of that element is really important.